Skip to content

 Unnest Operation

-The Unnest operation in DocETL is designed to expand an array field or a dictionary in the input data into multiple items.
-This operation is particularly useful when you need to process or analyze individual elements of an array or specific fields of a nested dictionary separately.
+The Unnest operation expands an array field or a dictionary in the input data into multiple items, so individual elements can be processed separately.

 How Unnest Works